Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Methodology

 \subsubsection{BENDR}

+BENDR is a self-supervised model designed to capture the unique characteristics of EEG signals.
+It comprises six stacked 1D convolutional layers to extract meaningful features from raw EEG signals.
+It encodes the original EEG signals $X \in \mathbb{R}^{L\times n}$ into low-dimensional representation feature vectors $\tilde{X} \in \mathbb{R}^{d}$ ($d$ is the dimension of the encoded vector).

-BENDR is a self-supervised model that captures EEG signals.
-Using stacked convolutional encoders, BENDR encodes the raw EEG signals into low-dimensional feature embeddings.
-The primary goal of BENDR is to enable various downstream tasks with limited computation resources and datasets by pre-training EEG signal data with a self-supervised learning approach.
-This approach allows for efficient learning and inference with limited data.
-While Transformer-based models are typically suited for handling time-series data, the computational cost of training on long EEG sequences is prohibitive.
+BENDR is pre-trained on multivariate EEG signals using self-supervised learning techniques, such as random-masked sequence prediction, to learn robust data representations.
+The primary objective of BENDR is to facilitate various downstream tasks, even in scenarios with limited computational resources and small datasets.
+By leveraging self-supervised pre-training, BENDR enables efficient learning and inference, making it well-suited for tasks with constrained data availability.

+While Transformer-based models are typically suited for handling time-series data, the computational cost of training on long EEG sequences can be extremely high.
 To address this, BENDR applies stacked 1D convolutional layers to the raw EEG signals, compressing the sequences into shorter embeddings before passing them into a Transformer model.
 BENDR extends the principles of wav2vec 2.0 \cite{wav2vec2}, which uses a Convolutional Neural Network (CNN) to reduce the dimension of raw audio data before applying a Transformer for pre-training.
 BENDR adapts this approach to the multi-channel nature of EEG data.

 Although the BENDR model was designed to mitigate the computational cost associated with Transformers on long time-series sequences, when trying to fine-tune a combined model with the BENDR and a GNN in downstream tasks, the number of trainable parameters increases.
 As a result, additional computational costs and a large amount of data in each downstream task will be required for model convergence.
-Furthermore, there is a risk that the representational ability acquired during pre-training on large EEG datasets could be diminished during fine-tuning on specific downstream tasks, a phenomenon known as catastrophic forgetting.
+Furthermore, there is a risk that the representational ability acquired during pre-training on large EEG datasets could be diminished during fine-tuning for specific downstream tasks, a phenomenon known as catastrophic forgetting.

-BENDR encodes the original input EEG signals $X \in \mathbb{R}^{L\times n}$ into low-dimensional feature vectors $\tilde{X} \in \mathbb{R}^{d}$ ($d$ is the dimension of the encoded vector).
-During pre-training, the encoded feature vectors are masked, as shown on the left side of Figure \ref{fig:arch-tasks}, and the model employs self-supervised learning to reconstruct the masked features from the unmasked elements.
-The masked vectors pass through a Transformer encoder, which predicts the original unmasked vectors.
-The model parameters for both the BENDR and the Transformer encoder are updated using a self-supervised loss function based on the similarity between the predicted and original vectors.